simonw/docs-for-llms/README.md

 ```
 > 152131

-That's 152,000 tokens - too large for `gpt-4o-mini` and potentially quite expensive to process.
+That's 152,000 tokens - too large for `gpt-4o-mini` and potentially quite expensive to process (but fits easily within the 1 million token limits of both the Gemini and the GPT-4.1 models).